-The course will be launched on June 12.
+The course launched on June 12, and registration is closed.

 Course registrants will have until July 17, 2019 to complete course requirements.

 In 2018, the NADTC offered a course on the “Keys to a Successful Volunteer Transportation Program”, which focused on the key aspects of volunteer transportation programs.
 In this course, we will provide a more in-depth look at one of the five keys to a successful volunteer transportation program: Risk, Liability and Insurance.
 Understanding the ins and outs of risk, liability and insurance issues is critical to the success of a volunteer transportation program.
 Volunteer transportation is an important option for meeting the transportation needs of older adults and people with disabilities; enabling them to access medical care, employment, grocery shopping and other services.
 Volunteer transportation programs are widely used to fill transportation gaps in many communities.
 Yet, despite their popularity, volunteer transportation programs often deal with a host of uncertainties surrounding rights for volunteers.
 The course platform is Section 508 compliant and will include pre-recorded presentations, a discussion forum available to all course registrants, quizzes and essential resources.
 This course is free, but you will need to register to gain access to the course.
 The course is also self–paced: participants will need to meet the completion deadline but may watch the provided videos and complete the assignments on their own time.